Compose file version 1 reference

 VAR=VAL format.
 Lines

 # are processed as comments and are ignored.
 Blank lines are

 # Set Rails/Rack environment RACK_ENV=development

-Note: If your service specifies a build option, variables defined in environment files will not be automatically visible during the build.
+Note: If your service specifies a build option, variables defined in environment files are not automatically visible during the build.

 The value of

-surrounded by quotes (as is often the case of shell variables), the quotes will be
+value is surrounded by quotes (as is often the case of shell variables), the

 Environment variables with only a key are resolved to their values on the machine Compose is running on, which can be helpful for secret or host-specific values.